hyperledger/identus-edge-agent-sdk-kmp/CONTRIBUTING.md

 ### Atala PRISM

 Atala PRISM is a self-sovereign identity (SSI) platform and service suite for verifiable data and digital identity.
-Built on Cardano, it offers core infrastructure for issuing DIDs (Decentralized identifiers) and verifiable credentials, alongside tools and frameworks to help expand your ecosystem.
+Built on Cardano, it offers the core infrastructure for issuing DIDs (Decentralized identifiers) and verifiable credentials alongside tools and frameworks to help expand your ecosystem.
 The complete platform is separated in multiple repositories:

 * [atala-prism-building-blocks](https://github.com/input-output-hk/atala-prism-building-blocks) - Repo that contains the servers Building Blocks.